 - Extensive training on how to master the use of both single and double flashes in nature photography

-- Two of the best guides in their field, both of who used to work as biologists for the Smithsonian
+- The most talented and knowledgable local guides in Panama, some of whom used to work as biologists for the Smithsonian

 What about passports and visas?